 Premenstrual syndrome (PMS) may present as a group of symptoms affecting your physical, psychological, emotional, and mood status experienced by some women during the period between ovulation and the start of menstrual flow.

 The symptoms of PMS vs. pregnancy may be difficult to distinguish and may cause you to be confused.
-However, PMS symptoms last for about five to eleven days and usually disappear at the onset of your period (1).
-Read this post to learn more about the distinct differences and similarities in PMS and early pregnancy symptoms.
+PMS symptoms last about five to eleven days and usually disappear at the onset of your period (1).
+Identifying the differences between pregnancy signs and PMS can help reduce anxiety and support informed health choices.

 PMS Symptoms Vs. Pregnancy Symptoms